boostorg/boost-ci/README.md

     * Ensure that shell scripts are executable: `chmod 755 .drone/drone.sh`
     * "asan" jobs require elevated privileges.
 Contact an administrator or open an issue at [drone-ci](https://github.com/CPPAlliance/drone-ci) to set your drone repository to "Trusted".
     * If not using asan, simply remove the jobs.
+    * For Codecov you need to copy the "Repository Upload Token" from the settings page of your repo on [Codecov](https://codecov.io) and use it to create a new secret named `codecov_token` on the settings page of your repo on [Drone](https://drone.cpp.al).
     * Further info available at https://github.com/CPPAlliance/drone-ci

 ## Code coverage